Our Story

 Joy and Creativity

-Mapleton Dance Center, owned by Amy Markgraf, was inspired by the holistic approach of her mentors and colleagues: Christine Ollerton, Kathie Debenham, Mary Anne Lee, Donna Gordon, and Anne Green Gilbert.
+Mapleton Dance Center, owned by Amy Markgraf, was inspired by the holistic approach of her many teachers, mentors, and colleagues, inclcuding Christine Ollerton, Kathie Debenham, Mary Anne Lee, Donna Gordon, and Anne Green Gilbert.

 MDC’s classes are designed around the Creative Dance process and Brain-Based Compatible Education, integrating movement with cognitive, social, and emotional growth.
 These methods focus on engaging the whole child, promoting creativity, critical thinking, personal responsibility, choice, and self-expression.